garethbrickman/AirBnB_clone/README.md

 # AirBnB_clone
 This is a simplified console for the back-end of the AirBnB Clone project.
 It is the first step in creating a full AirBnB Clone.
-This AirBnB_clone repository was created by BrandynReindel and Gareth Brickman.
+This AirBnB_clone repository was created by Brandyn Reindel and Gareth Brickman.
 ### Repository Contents
 The repository contains the following files:
 |   **File**    |  **Decription**                       |